ROSAF2/compose_playground/README.md

 ##### Layout

-These are a special type of composables that allows us to arrange items in screens, for example:
+These are special types of composables that allow us to arrange items in screens, for example:

 ```kotlin
 Column (